carbon-design-system/carbon/docs/guides/ibm-plex.md

 - Backward compatibility will be maintained:
   - Akamai CDN option (`$use-akamai-cdn`) will continue to work
   - Custom font path (`$font-path`) will remain supported
-  - Migration will not be required but recommended

 ### Self-hosted, CDN